judsonmitchell/LACivBook/README.md

 LACivBook aims to replace West's big and expensive handbook of Louisiana civil laws with a free, digital alternative.

-**This branch** contains a Web SQL version of the CivBook for usage with PhoneGap applications.
-Because of the large size  of the data, Web Sql is the only storage option available.
-The desktop branch (the **gh-pages** branch)  uses an in-memory datastore ([jlinq](http://hugoware.net/Projects/jlinq)).
-A desktop browser demo can be found [here](http://judsonmitchell.github.io/LACivBook/).
+**This branch** is optimized for PhoneGap applications.
+A desktop browser demo (from the gh-pages branch) can be found [here](http://judsonmitchell.github.io/LACivBook/).

 LACivBook was created as a part of the [Technology and Legal Innovation Clinic](http://loyolalawtech.org) of [Loyola College of Law, New Orleans](http://law.loyno.edu).